 The World Health Organization estimates that untreated mental disorders account for 13 percent of the total global burden of disease, and that by 2030, depression alone will be the leading cause of disability around the world—outpacing heart disease, cancer, and HIV.

 Almost half the world’s population lives in countries where, on average, there is one psychiatrist to serve 200,000 or more people.
 And it’s likely that in these places people are poor and suffer other diseases, which can create and worsen mental health problems.
 They might also have lived through wars or natural disasters.
-To make matters worse, stigma against disorders such as schizophrenia, bipolar disorder, depression, and epilepsy often goes unchecked, discouraging people from seeking care and sometimes leading to inhumane treatment.
+To make matters worse, stigma against disorders such as depression, schizophrenia, bipolar, and epilepsy often goes unchecked, discouraging people from seeking care and sometimes leading to inhumane treatment.

 Our mental health programs are delivering care and growing at nearly all of our global sites.
 Given common co-morbidities between mental health and other areas—HIV, tuberculosis, noncommunicable disease, cancer, substance abuse, domestic violence, and poverty—our priority is to make mental health care a central part of our primary care package across our sites and systems.